-Since my writing topics tend to be self-reflective, rather than scholarly, the article goes beyond my immediate purposes; however, there is one thing I know for sure.
-If you dictate an assignment into a mobile phone, convert it to text, and send it to me as dictated (as one of my students did last year), then it is probably not graduate-level writing.
+Since my writing topics tend to be self-reflective, rather than scholarly, the article goes beyond my immediate purposes.
+However, there is one thing I know for sure: If you dictate an assignment into a mobile phone, convert it to text, and send it to me unedited (as one of my students once did), then it is probably not graduate-level writing.

 Here are some style ideas for graduate-level writing in my classes:

 - You edit and proofread before submitting a work.

 - You are familiar with all punctuation marks and know how to use them without overusing them.

 - You understand the semi-colon, but use it sparingly.

 - You limit the words in your sentences to around 25, but will vary sentence length for readability.

 - You understand what a paragraph is.
 You end a paragraph when your thoughts take a new direction.
 You will have two or more paragraphs per page.